treyhunner/treyhunner.github.com/source/_posts/2016-12-28-python-iterator-protocol-how-for-loops-work.markdown

 ## For loops: more complex than they seem

-We're not ready to complete the very silly task our interviewer assigned to us.
+We're now ready to complete the very silly task our interviewer assigned to us.
 We'll remove all `for` loops from our code by manually using `iter` and `next` to loop over iterables.
 What did we learn in exploring this task?

 Everything you can loop over is an **iterable**.
 Looping over iterables works via getting an **iterator** from an iterable and then repeatedly asking the iterator for the next item.